-In this sense, we understand that the systemic approach of the Modernization of the State in the Province of Buenos Aires. must maintain a coherent balance between the different policies of: Bank of Public Management Innovation Projects (BPI): Training of Public Agents; Benchmarking of Public Management: Administrative Career: Letter Commitment to the Citizen (CCC); Design of Organizational Structures; Design of Administrative Processes; Public Management Editorial; Knowledge Management; Management by Objectives Results (GPOR); Electronic and Government (e-Gov); Infrastructure, Physical Space and Work Furniture; Monitoring and Evaluation (M & E); Strategic Planning (PE); Provincial Award for Innovation in Public Management; Continuous Improvement Process (PMC); Expert Program in Public Management; Provincial Program for Improvement of Institutional Quality (ProMeCI); Quality Management Systems (QMS); Transversal and Vertical Information Systems; Control panel; and Information and Communication Technologies (ICTs).
+In this sense, we understand that the systemic approach of the Modernization of the State in the Province of Buenos Aires, must maintain a coherent balance between the different policies of: Bank of Public Management Innovation Projects (BPI); Training of Public Agents; Benchmarking of Public Management; Administrative Career; Letter Commitment to the Citizen (CCC); Design of Organizational Structures; Design

+Public of Administrative Processes: Management Editorial: Knowledge Management; Management by Objectives (GPOR); and Results Electronic Government (e-Gov): Infrastructure. and Work Furniture; Physical Space Monitoring and Evaluation (M & E); Strategic Provincial Award Planning (PE): for Management; Innovation in Public Continuous Improvement Process (PMC); Expert Program in Public Management: Provincial Program for Improvement of Institutional Quality (ProMeCI): Quality Management Systems (QMS); Transversal and Vertical Information Systems; Control panel; and Information and Communication Technologies (ICTs).